(Last Updated On: August 22, 2023)

 Now, let’s learn how to create French and Spanish subtitles for your content.

-Step 1: Create French Subtitles by Adding Closed Captions
+Step 1: Create the First Subtitles (French)

 Firstly, create French subtitles as the first language by adding closed captions.
 ActivePresenter allows you to add closed captions manually or import an *srt file into the project.
 To add manually, open the Insert tab > Closed Captions, or click the CC button on the Timeline pane.